datumorphism/datumorphism.github.io/content/wiki/statistical-hypothesis-testing/hypothesis-testing.md

 1. We can NOT determine what mean value to take if the hypothesis is rejected.
 2. We can NOT understand how likely our educated guess $\mu_p = \mu0$ is true.
 The probability we calculated is about the sample not the hypothesis.

 As mentioned, it doesn't have to be related to the mean value.
 We can do hypothesis test on other statistical measurements.
+The above example also hints that there can be {{< c "wiki/statistical-hypothesis-testing/type-1-error-and-type-2-error.md" "different types of mistakes" >}} from a hypothesis test.

 ## Choosing a test method